hhursev/recipe-scrapers/docs/contributing/in-depth-guide-ingredient-groups.md

 # In Depth Guide: Ingredient Groups

+!!! warning "Under Construction"
+    This section is being updated.
+Some information may be outdated or inaccurate.

 Sometimes a website will format lists of ingredients using groups, where each group contains the ingredients needed for a particular aspect of the recipe.
 Recipe Schema has no way to represent these groupings, so all of the ingredients are presented as a single list and information about the groupings is lost.

 Some examples of recipes that have ingredient groups are: